rackerlabs/design-system/_docs/principles/accessibility.md

 Consult the following resources as necessary:

 - [How to Meet WCAG 2 (Quick Reference)](https://www.w3.org/WAI/WCAG21/quickref/): A quick reference guide that contains accessibility requirements success criteria and techniques.
-- [WebAim's color contrast checker](https://webaim.org/resources/contrastchecker/): Insert foreground and background colors to know if they pass accessibility guidelines.
+- [WebAIM's color contrast checker](https://webaim.org/resources/contrastchecker/): Insert foreground and background colors to know if they pass accessibility guidelines.
-- [Toggle Grayscale](https://goo.gl/aFn2h4): A plug-in built by the Helix development team so you can quickly view prototypes published to the web in grayscale within the Chrome browser.
+- [Toggle Grayscale](https://goo.gl/aFn2h4): A Google Chrome extension built by the Helix development team that allows you to quickly view web content in grayscale.
-- [I want to see like the color blind](https://chrome.google.com/webstore/detail/i-want-to-see-like-the-co/jebeedfnielkcjlcokhiobodkjjpbjia?hl=en-GB): A Chrome plug-in built to apply filters specific to color deficiencies.
+- [I want to see like the color blind](https://chrome.google.com/webstore/detail/i-want-to-see-like-the-co/jebeedfnielkcjlcokhiobodkjjpbjia): A Google Chrome extension built to apply filters specific to color deficiencies.
 - [How to convert a whole design to grayscale](http://www.sketchtips.info/articles/how-to-convert-a-whole-design-to-grayscale): A guide to quickly apply grayscale to designs from within Sketch.

 {% endcolumn %}